 The basic premise might surprise you: some memory and recognition tests are so easy to pass that if the examinee performs badly, they may be trying to fail.

 In the most commonly used form of these symptom validity tests, an interviewee chooses between two possible answers.
-A score that is “worse than chance” (a lack of cooperation).
+A score that is “worse than chance” (<50%) implies they’re choosing to answer incorrectly (or, at least, a lack of cooperation).

 Take a simple version, the “coin-in-the-hand” test.
 It gauges claims of profound amnesia, a relatively common claim – memory loss is claimed by up to 45% of offenders in cases of homicide and around 8% of perpetrators of other violent crimes.